Skip to Main Content

 ACADEMIC INTEGRITY AT CNG

-1. CNG must model the core value of academic integrity reflective of high- quality academic institutions.
+1. CNG must model the Core Values while also promoting academic integrity reflective of high-quality academic institutions.

 2. CNG must prepare students for the high-stakes consequences for academic dishonesty at universities.